open-feature/js-sdk/packages/react/README.md

 export default App;
 ```
-You use the strongly-typed flag value and flag evaluation details hooks as well, if you prefer.
+You can use the strongly-typed flag value and flag evaluation detail hooks as well, if you prefer.

 ```tsx
 import { useBooleanFlagValue } from '@openfeature/react-sdk';